US disrupts Russian military-run DNS hijacking network, Justice Department says

 Once targets were identified, targets’ unencrypted network traffic was captured, providing the hackers with passwords, authentication tokens, emails and other sensitive information, it added.

-"GRU actors compromised routers in the U.S. and around the world, hijacking them to conduct espionage.
-Given the scale of this threat, sounding the alarm wasn't enough," said Brett Leatherman, the assistant director of the FBI’s Cyber Division.
+“GRU actors compromised routers in the US and around the world, hijacking them to conduct espionage.
+Given the scale of this threat, sounding the alarm wasn’t enough,” said Mr Brett Leatherman, the assistant director of the FBI’s Cyber Division.

 Without action, “the GRU would have continued intercepting encrypted traffic and stealing sensitive information,” he said, adding, “Russia’s cyber program is an enduring threat.”